ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 ## Features

-	•	Custom CG-RMSD Calculation: Includes a class-based implementation for modularity.
+- **Custom CG-RMSD Calculation**: Includes a class-based implementation for modularity.
-	•	Correlation Analysis: Computes Spearman and Pearson correlations between CG-RMSD and RMSD, MCQ, TM-Score.
+- **Correlation Analysis**: Computes Spearman and Pearson correlations between CG-RMSD and RMSD, MCQ, TM-Score.
-	•	Visualization: Generates scatter plots of CG-RMSD vs. other metrics.
+- **Visualization**: Generates scatter plots of CG-RMSD vs. other metrics.
-	•	Documentation: Detailed explanations of code structure and usage in this README.
+- **Documentation**: Detailed explanations of code structure and usage in this README.

-## Quality of the code
+## quality-of-the-code

 ### documentation
 ### 1. **Code Readability**